owj0421/outfit-transformer/readme.md

-# ⚠️ The code is currently being completely modified.
+⚠️ The code is currently being completely modified.
 Checkpoints, codes, and demos will be uploaded within a week.
+(2025.
+2. 24.
+Mon)

 # Outfit Transformer: Outfit Representations for Fashion Recommendation